wing5wong/artisan-whs-static/source/_extracurricular_activities/badminton.md

 title: Badminton
 date: 2019-08-28T21:55:06.610Z
 extracurricular_area: Sport
+blocks:
+  - content: some random text
+    heading: Hero heading
+    type: hero
+  - content: Here be the content
+    heading: The content
+    type: textBlock
 ---
 Badminton is held in Term 2 and 3 on Fridays after school in the Seddon and Reeves Gym from 3.30pm - 5.30pm.